drbap/dashboard-navigator-for-obsidian/README.md

 - **Size**: Displays the file size of the file.
 - **Date**: Indicates the modification date of the file.
 - **Tags**: Lists the tags associated with the note, making it easier to categorize and search for notes.
+- **Frontmatter**: Lists the frontmatter/metadata associated with the note.

 ## Excluded File Extensions